mehulagg/gitlab/doc/user/application_security/security_dashboard/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/235558) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 13.6.

 At the project level, the Security Dashboard displays a chart with the number of vulnerabilities over time.
 Access it by navigating to **Security & Compliance > Security Dashboard**.
-Currently, we display historical data up to 365 days.
+We display historical data up to 365 days.

 ![Project Security Dashboard](img/project_security_dashboard_chart_v13_6.png)